The Road to Beech Mountain, Part 1: The First Camps

 Spruce Ridge Scout Camp – Birth of the Orange-Sullivan Council (1929-1930)

 Back at Spruce Ridge in 1929, 45 Sullivan County Scouts were in camp alongside 150 from Orange County during the second of three weeks made available to the Sullivan County Council.
+Another account put the total number of Scouts in camp at 198, setting a new attendance record.
 Executive Hunter and Executive Hunt were leading contingents of Scouts at a camp on Hunter Lake for the first time.
 It would also be the last.

 Despite their situation, the Sullivan County Council remained committed to finding their own camp for 1930.
 That all changed when Executive Hunt resigned, for real this time in February.
 Hunt had accepted a position with the Suffolk County Council on Long Island, so there was no taking this one back.
 All the council could do was wish him farewell as their problems mounted.